ShotgunJ0ker/ShotgunJ0ker/README.md

 # *Hey there, I'm Joker!*

-### I'm not too special, just some brilliant person who loves programming!
+### Just some brilliant person who loves programming and lots of RPG's!
 ---

 Just a game developer who loves the OMORI, Metroidvania's, RPG's, Retro Stuff, Programming, etc.